Josef Hofmann: Inventions

+Personal life

+Hofmann spent his last decade in Los Angeles where he moved to in 1939 and lived in relative obscurity, working on inventions and keeping a steady correspondence with associates.
+He died there of pneumonia on February 16, 1957, at a nursing home.
+He had four children; a daughter and three sons.
+In 1928, it became public that Hofmann had divorced his first wife—Marie Eustis, with whom he had a daughter—in 1924 and had married his second wife—Betty Short, who had initially been one of his students—shortly thereafter.
+His eldest son, Josef Anton Hofmann, became a noted audio engineer.

 Stature

 Harold C. Schonberg has argued that Hofmann was the most flawless and possibly the greatest pianist of the 20th century.
-HMV and RCA unsuccessfully pursued recording projects with Hofmann in the 1930s.
+His Master's Voice and RCA unsuccessfully pursued recording projects with Hofmann in the 1930s.
 Sergei Rachmaninoff dedicated his Piano Concerto No. 3 in D minor (1909) to Hofmann, although Hofmann disliked it and never played it.
 Older generation critics such as James Huneker labeled Hofmann the "king of pianists", and Samuel Chotzinoff called him the "greatest pianist of our time."

 Contemporaries such as Rachmaninoff, Ignaz Friedman, Josef Lhévinne, and Godowsky considered Hofmann to be, overall, the greatest pianist of their generation, but the acclaim was not so universal from the next generation of pianists.

 In his autobiography Arthur Rubinstein criticized Hofmann as someone who took interest in only the mechanics of music and not in its heart or spirituality, and commented that at the end of Hofmann's career "he was left with nothing after his technique left him".
 Claudio Arrau dismissed Hofmann (along with Paderewski) as someone who only happened to be very famous and said "I didn't know what to do with him".
 Sviatoslav Richter, after listening to a Hofmann RCA test pressing of the Scherzo from Beethoven's Sonata in E-flat, Op.
 31, No. 3, considered the older pianist to be technically "stunning", but noted that Hofmann ignored the composer's sforzando markings; while György Sándor has called him the greatest of all 20th-century pianists in terms of music, interpretation, and technique.
 Hofmann's own student Shura Cherkassky compared Horowitz favorably with Hofmann as follows: "Hofmann was possibly the greater musical mind.
 But, I think, Horowitz was the greater pianist, the greater virtuoso—he somehow appealed to the whole world.
 Hofmann could not communicate on that level".

 To balance the record, Earl Wild acknowledged Hofmann's style as the biggest influence on him gaining a fluid and flexible technique: ‘His interpretations were always delivered with great logic and beauty.’
 Jorge Bolet is reported to have said that whenever he heard either Rachmaninoff or Hofmann, he always thought to himself, ‘Every note that they play – that is what I would like to play.’